top of page

 silverado-veterinary-001.jpg

-Silverado Veterinary Hospital: Your Trusted Pet Spay and Neuter Vets in South Calgary
+Silverado Veterinary Hospital: Trust Us for Pet Spay-neuter Surgeries in South Calgary

-Pets are a major part of the daily life of any pet parent.
-At Silverado Veterinary Hospital, we understand the bond you share with your pet and will make sure that they are treated just as they should.
-We offer a wide spectrum of veterinary services, including surgical and non-surgical procedures.
-Our team has got a lot of experience providing pet spay and pet neuter surgeries throughout the South Calgary area and can ensure successful, safe and comfortable procedures.
-If you want to know more, feel free to reach out to our team by giving us a call or dropping an email.
+If you are a pet parent, you can relate to your pets becoming an essential part of your daily life.
+And caring for them is crucial to keep them healthy!
+At Silverado Veterinary Hospital, we understand the bond you share with your pet and will ensure they are treated properly.
+We offer various veterinary services, including surgical and non-surgical procedures.
+Our team has a lot of experience providing pet spay-neuter surgery throughout the South Calgary area and ensuring that all procedures are successful, safe and comfortable.
+Whether you have cats or dogs, we can take care of them all!
+Schedule an appointment with our veterinary professionals.

 Benefits of Spaying or Neutering Your Pet

-Female dogs and cats spayed early in life are less likely to have significant health problems later in life, like breast cancer and uterine infections.
-Your male pet’s risk of acquiring benign prostatic hyperplasia (enlarged prostate gland) and testicular cancer can be reduced by neutering him.
+Female dogs and cats spayed early in life are less likely to have significant health problems like breast cancer and uterine infections later in life.
+Neutering your male pet can reduce the risk of acquiring benign prostatic hyperplasia (enlarged prostate gland) and testicular cancer.
 The surgery does not influence a pet’s intelligence, play, work, or hunting abilities.
 Some pets even behave better after the surgical removal of their ovaries or testes.

-We offer top-notch pet surgery including pet spay and pet neuter procedures in South Calgary that can help improve your pet’s health.
-Our professional team of veterinarians has a lot of experience in performing these surgeries and is equipped with top-of-the-line equipment.
-You can give us a call if you want to schedule an appointment.
-If you are interested in knowing more about your pets and their health, we suggest you look at our blog page
+At Silverado Veterinary Hospital, we offer top-notch pet care services, including pet spay-neuter surgery and more, in South Calgary that can help improve your pet’s health.
+Our professional team of veterinarians has years of experience performing these surgeries and is equipped with top-of-the-line equipment.
+Pet spay-neuter surgeries are a common procedure and are usually low-risk.
+If you want to know more, feel free to reach out to our team.

 Answering Common Questions